tier4/AWSIM/docs/Components/Vehicle/VehicleInput/index.md

 1. Start AWSIM and select Logitech G29 from the UI.
 If "connected" is displayed, the vehicle can be controlled by Logitech g29.
     ![](g29_connected.png)

+!!! warning

+    Steering wheel must be set to center before driving.

 #### Advanced configuration